GearlessL/PDC/README.md

 The number of threads.

 * GRAPH_FILE:
-The first line is consited of # of nodes and # of directed edges in the graph, which is denoted as following.
+The first line consists of # of nodes and # of directed edges in the graph, which is denoted as follows.
 ```
 ${NODES} ${EDGE}
 ```
-Remains line represents a directed edge from node u to node v, which is presented as following.
+Remains line represents a directed edge from node u to node v, which is presented as follows.
 ```
 ${u} ${v}
 ```

 * ALGORITHM:
-The id of algorithm will be running, which the id is presented as following.
+The id of the algorithm will be running, and the id is presented as follows.

 | id | algorithms |
 | :----: | :----: |